angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 Salutations!

 As the nights get darker, the wiki seems to get more active.
-Almost like it's not as nice to go outside these days....oh well!
+Almost like it's not as nice to go outside these days...
+Oh well!
 That means more Doomsday content for everyone!

 Just like last year the Legacy Pit hosted their open with a very strong turnout